 Reliable sources state that the deal price alone provides evidence that the deal is pretty colossal for both the firms.

-According to the CNBC, Michael Valoochi, GM, IBM, claimed that bringing together this end-to-end notion from IBM and Vodafone and IBM will prove to be a game-changer for the latter’s customers.
+, Michael Valoochi, GM, IBM, claimed that bringing together this end-to-end notion from IBM and Vodafone and IBM will prove to be a game-changer for the latter’s customers.
 CNBC’s report also affirms that the announcement may have plausibly come on the heels of the fact that Europe, as opposed to its counterparts China and the U.S., falls behind in the race as far as next-generation technologies like 5G are considered.

 Ginni Rometty, Chairman, President and CEO of IBM, was reportedly quoted stating that IBM has built an industry-leading hybrid cloud, artificial intelligence, and security capabilities underpinned by extensive expertise.
 Together, IBM & Vodafone will utilize the power of the hybrid cloud to integrate business applications securely, and drive business innovation from agriculture to retail.